20161302animesh/first-blog/_posts/2021-04-24-Movie-Review-2.md

 tags: markdown Dark-Knight-Trilogy
 ---

+# "The Dark Knight", an incredibly crafted last venture

 ## Introduction

 Christopher Nolan is regarded as one of the greatest filmmakers of the decade.
 One of his greatest movies is the incredibly crafted follow-up to Batman Begins, "The Dark Knight", which had one of the most memorable villains, "The Joker", played by the late Heath Ledger, who departed this world after giving his best performance.